 Dancing around MA 2 Exits 18 and 19, all EB.
 US 202, not MA 202, multiplexes with MA 2 until Exit 19, which means that the last photo is also technically on US 202 NB.

-WB at MA 12 in Fitchburg, the third instance of 2A, and then continuing west with MA 12 NB toward MA 31 (but not yet at it).
+WB at MA 12 in Fitchburg, still part of the same 2A as in Athol, and then continuing west with MA 12 NB toward MA 31 (but not yet at it).